What is climate change?

 - Several phycotoxins are neurotoxic, potentially lethal, and associated with chronic morbidity.

-- Aplysiatoxins — which cause respiratory symptoms and skin irritation
+- Aplysiatoxins, which cause respiratory symptoms and skin irritation

 Exposure to ultraviolet radiation

-UV damage includes:
+Likely UV damage could include:

 Inflammatory skin diseases

-- Contact dermatitis is more common and more severe when ambient temperature is higher
+- Contact dermatitis is more common and more severe when ambient temperature is higher.

 - Asteatotic eczema is less common in hot, humid climates compared to dry, cool climates.